olmesm/docker-prac/README.md

     Open <http://localhost:1234> to view cool doggo!

-1. Create a dockerfile and image
+1. Create a Dockerfile and image

     Objectives:
-    - Create a dockerfile
+    - Create a Dockerfile
     - Tag an image

     With your text editor create a new file called `Dockerfile` in the same directory as your `index.html`